-The long-range actuarial cost estimates for the hospital insurance program are made over a future period of 25 years, whereas the long-range actuarial cost estimates for the old-age, survivors, and disability insurance program are made over a 75-year future period.
+The long-range actuarial cost estimates for the hospital insurance program are made over a future period of 25 years, whereas the longrange actuarial cost estimates for the old-age, survivors, and disability insurance program are made over a 75-year future period.
 It is believed that a 25-year projection period for the hospital insurance program is as far ahead as should be considered because of the uncertainties as to future hospital practices.
-Even so, it is necessary to look ahead for a period such as this so as to have some idea of the rising cost that can possibly ensue.